 Kick off meeting, seminars and public information meetings

-Within the framework of this activity, five public events are planned: The opening conference, two educational seminars and two conferences on the project results.
-Overall, all events have the aim to enhance and disseminate the project results and to sensitize the wider public on the issues of biodiversity and invasive alien species.
-The events will be directed mainly to the local population, students, media, technicians and professionals, business owners and land, etc.
+Within the framework of this activity, five public events have been planned: The opening conference, two educational seminars and two conferences on the project results.
+Overall, all events have had the aim to enhance and disseminate the project results and to sensitize the wider public on the issues of biodiversity and invasive alien species.
+The events have been directed mainly to the local population, students, media, technicians and professionals, business owners and land, etc.

-Two events have already taken place: the opening meeting and a dissemination seminar.
+Among the main events held there are the opening meeting, 13 informative seminars and 3 conferences on the intermediate results of the project.
 The project’s opening meeting took place on December 3th, 2013, at the headquarters of Alta Murgia National Park.
 To promote the event press releases were given and a poster in A3 and A2 was made, while during the event a poster dedicated to the project was exhibited.
 The public event was attended by all managers and employees of the 4 partner institutions and many participants.
 The objective of the meeting was to focus on the Project LIFE Alta Murgia and its contents: objectives, planned activities, partnerships, etc.

 On February 25, 2014, a seminar entitled “IAS I KNOW – The impact of exotic invasive alien species on nature” took place.
 The event was designed for Italian and foreign high-school students interested in studying invasive alien species.
 During the morning, an excursion into the park illustrated the characteristics of the protected area and some of the sites infested by Ailanthus.
 In the afternoon, a seminar, attended by all the leaders of the Park, researchers from ISPA, 80 high school students, two school leaders, 10 Italian and 13 foreign university lecturers took place at the Park Headquarters in Gravina in Puglia.